- Council Members

 At Large Council Member

 Carol Wood has been a member of the community and involved in neighborhood issues long before being elected to Lansing City Council.
 She made a decision to run for elected office based on her ability to continue to help neighborhoods in Lansing.
 Carol first ran for office in 1997 narrowing losing to the Fourth Ward Council member Michael Murphy.
 After encouragement both from the community and other elected officials including Council member Murphy, Carol Wood ran in 1999 for the At-Large seat, which was open.
 She was elected to Council in November of 1999, and Carol won a fourth term to Council on November 8, 2011.

 As a Council member, Carol has served in her first term as Vice President in 2002, and President of Council in 2003 and President again in 2013.
-She also has sat on every Council Committee and chaired a number of them, including Public Safety, General Services, Personnel, Public Service and Ways and Means.
+She also has sat on every Council Committee and chaired all of them at one time or other.

 Carol grew up in the Lansing area attending Michigan Avenue Elementary School, Genesee Street Elementary School, graduating from West Junior High School, as well as graduating from J. W. Sexton.
 Carol also took some college classes at the University of Anchorage.